-Omnicell’s new G4 (fourth-generation) automated medication dispensing platform has received ONC-ATCB certification as a Modular Electronic Health Record (EHR).*
+Omnicell’s Unity automated medication dispensing platform has received ONC-ATCB certification as a Modular Electronic Health Record (EHR).*

 Omnicell is the first stand-alone automated medication dispensing system to receive such meaningful use certification, which will support customers in achieving meaningful use objectives of their EHR system as outlined in the American Recovery and Reinvestment Act (ARRA) to qualify for federal funding incentives.

 As part of the American Recovery and Reinvestment Act approved in February 2009, over $19B was allocated through the Health Information Technology for Economic and Clinical Health (HITECH) Act to accelerate the adoption of electronic health records and build a national health information exchange.1

 Under the new mandate, eligible hospitals and physician practices that demonstrate “meaningful use” of certified EHRs may receive Medicare and Medicaid incentive payments.
 Healthcare providers will also be subject to financial penalties under Medicare if they are not using electronic health records.2

 The ARRA plan requires EHR vendors to undergo a certification process to ensure that their EHR systems meet the criteria required to support the meaningful use objectives.
 Omnicell is the only company that offers an automated dispensing system that is Modular EHR-certified and works with all HIS vendors.